jsimpso81/PathPlannerLabVIEW/Examples_Pkg/examples/Auto Cmd Swerve/readme.md

 X
-## FRC LabVIEW Path Planner Swerve Drive Robot Follow Using Holonomic Drive Controller
+## FRC LabVIEW Path Planner Swerve Drive Robot Auto Cmd Using Holonomic Drive Controller

-This sample robot based on the standard LabVIEW robot project, contains both a simulated and physical robot that creates both relative and absolute trajectories using Path Planner LabVIEW.
+This sample robot based on the standard LabVIEW robot project, contains a simulated robot that reada and follows an Path Planner AUTO command file using Path Planner LabVIEW.

 ### Simulated Robot